Sencha Matcha-iri

 Packaging

-The ideal teapot for this tea is a violet banko kyusu with a fine ceramic strainer, which can best bring out the taste of the fine amino acids.
-Alternatively, a black tokoname kyusu can be used, which serves as a suitable all-rounder for green tees.
+Ideal is a purple clay Banko Kyusu with a fine ceramic strainer, which can best bring out the taste of the fine amino acids.
+Alternatively, a black Tokoname Kyusu can be used, which serves as a suitable all-rounder for green teas.

 Test results